 The hotels & lodges are not just famous for their top quality services & hospitality, they also serve you with mouth-watering delicious foods.
 The best food you can taste while trekking in every part of Nepal is a typical Nepali food: “Dal Bhat”.

 Dal Bhat consists of steamed rice (Bhat), lentils (dal) & curry (vegetable or meat).
 They are healthy & provides you enough calories to keep you fueled up.
 The price is normally $5-$10.
 Due to its popularity among the trekkers, you can frequently hear the phrase: “Dal Bhat power 24 hours.”

 In addition to this, you can always count on the Himalayan cook to let you serve with continental, European or western, Indian or Chinese cuisines & believe me they are super delicious.

 In general $20 – $30 per person per day is enough to pay for your lodging & food.

 Serious Note: As you know life is hard in Himalayan regions & the only source of income for the people living in such remote places is tourism.
 But over the years there have been many cases foreigners bargaining for discounts & not paying properly.
 So it’s a humble request for everyone to help the community grow there.

 Annapurna Base Camp Trek Difficulty: Easy or Hard?

 Annapurna, being the tenth highest peak in the world, stands at a max elevation of 8,091m.
 However, its base camp lies at an elevation of just 4,130m, which is surprisingly low compared to its top.

-Due to its location at a lower altitude (with compared to other base camps), anyone can easily complete ABC trek with less effort & difficulties.
+Due to its location at a lower altitude (compared to other base camps), anyone can easily complete the ABC trek with less effort & difficulties.
 However, there are certain factors that determine the difficulty of this trek.

 Quick Tip: Strengthen your legs before you hit the trail.